sh3rin3j3sna/EDA-and-Webscrapping/README.md

 How prepared is NZ market?

-The following questions are answered ?
+The following questions are answered in the EDA.

 1. Demand for fitness trackers?
 2. Which brand has the highest number of products?